 Expand the root note of Object Explorer.

-Expand the Security node, right-click on the Audits node, and click on New Audit:
+Expand the Security node, right-click on the Audits node, and select New Audit:

-Make sure URL is selected in Audit destination and click on Browse:
+Make sure URL is selected in Audit destination and select Browse:

 (Optional) Sign in to your Azure account:

-Select a subscription, storage account, and blob container from the dropdowns, or create your own container by clicking on Create.
-Once you have finished, click OK:
+Select a subscription, storage account, and blob container from the dropdowns, or create your own container by selecting on Create.
+Once you have finished, select OK:

 When using SQL Server Management Studio UI to create audit, a credential to the container with SAS key will be automatically created.